The Register of Overseas Entities (ROE) maintained by Companies House in Cardiff commenced on 1 August 2022.

-As provided for by The Economic Crime (Transparency and Enforcement) Act 2022 (Commencement No. 3) Regulations 2022, the land registration elements of the Act will come into force on 5 September 2022, a few weeks after the Register goes live.
-This will provide time for those currently engaged in a relevant land transaction to comply with the requirement to register with Companies House and obtain an Overseas Entity ID number before making an application to the land register
+As provided for by The Economic Crime (Transparency and Enforcement) Act 2022 (Commencement No. 3) Regulations 2022, the land registration elements of the Act came into force on 5 September 2022, a few weeks after the Register went live.
+This provided time for those engaged in a relevant land transaction to comply with the requirement to register with Companies House and obtain an Overseas Entity ID number before making an application to the land register.

 It forms part of the UK government's strategy to combat economic crime while making sure that legitimate businesses continue to see the UK as a great place to invest.